Children and Sexual-Based Online Harms

-This sensitive guide for professionals who work with children and young people explains the serious issues of sexual content and harm that children face online, and how they impact developmental, neurological and social development, and mental health and wellbeing.
-Covering technologies used by children aged two through to adulthood, it offers parents and professionals clear, evidence-based information about sexual based online harm, its effects, and what they can do to support children should they see, hear or bear witness to these events online.
+This sensitive guide for carers and professionals working with children and young people explains the serious issues of sexual content and harm that children face online.
+Covering technologies used by children aged two through to adulthood, it offers clear, evidence-based information about sexual-based online harm, its effects and what adults can do to support children should they see, hear or bear witness to these events online.

-Children and Sexual-Based Online Harms will equip professionals with the knowledge to support their work and direct conversations about the harms online that children and young people face.
-It is essential reading for those training and working with children in psychological, educational and social work contexts, as well as parents, policy makers and those involved in development of online technologies.
+Children and Sexual-Based Online Harms will equip professionals and carers with the knowledge to support their work and to direct conversations about the online harms that children and young people face.
+It is essential reading for those training and working with children in psychological, educational and social work contexts, as well as parents, policy makers and those involved in the development of online technologies.

 Online Harms and Setting the Scene